Trams in Kolkata: 2006–2025: Mass concretisation of tram tracks and more closure of Routes

-After the starting of the line 2 of Kolkata metro in 2017, all the Binay Badal Dinesh Bag bound tram routes have been closed for an indefinite time.
-Thus tram-plying along Sealdah (Purabi Cinema) Junction-Bowbazar Junction-Lalbazar Junction-BBD Bag, Galiff Street-Sovabazar Junction-Chitpur Junction-Lalbazar Junction, and Hatibagan Junction-Sovabazar Junction stretches has been stopped.
+After the starting of the line 2 of Kolkata metro in 2017, all the BBD Bag bound tram routes have been closed for an indefinite time.
+Thus tram-plying along Sealdah (Purabi Cinema) Junction-Bowbazar Junction-Lalbazar Junction-BBD Bag, Galiff Street-Shobhabazar Junction-Chitpore Junction-Lalbazar Junction, and Hatibagan Junction-Shobhabazar Junction stretches has been stopped.
 The Wattgunge junction to Kalighat/Rashbehari Junction stretch has also been closed for an indefinite time since 2018, due to the Majherhat Bridge collapse and thus Tollygunge to Ballygunge Station bound tram route becomes an isolated one.
 In 2019, it was decided by All India Trinamool Congress government that no any tram service would be continued over any bridge, because tram could reduce the lifespan of bridges.
-After the decision of mayor Firhad Hakim and transport minister Shubhendu Adhikari, tram service was closed on Belgachia Bridge, Shyambazar Bridge, Maniktala Bridge, Kalighat Bridge & Sealdah Overpass.
-The tram trackbed renewal program became unfinished on Belgachia Bridge and Sealdah Overpass, and starting of tram track uprooting started on those bridges.
+After the decision of mayor Firhad Hakim and transport minister Shubhendu Adhikari, tram service was closed on Belgachia Bridge, Shyambazar Bridge, Maniktala Bridge, Kalighat Bridge & Sealdah flyover.
+The tram trackbed renewal program became unfinished on Belgachia Bridge and Sealdah flyover, and starting of tram track uprooting started on those bridges.
 Belgachia tram depot also has been converted to bus depot, despite the track renewal program inside the depot was just completed two months earlier, and thus tram-plying along Maniktala Junction-Shyambazar Junction-Belgachia and Shyambazar Tram Terminus-Shyambazar Junction stretches was closed in 2018.
 In 2019, first A.C. tram route (AC-1) of Kolkata starts which runs between Esplanade and Shyambazar.
-The state government decided to stop tram-plying on the 37 years old Sealdah Flyover (Vidyapati Setu), after the survey of the bridge-advisory committee officers in 2019 and thus tram-plying along the Mirzapur-Nonapukur, Purabi Cinema-Sealdah and Moulali-Subodh Chandra Mallik Square stretches has also been stopped.
+The state government decided to stop tram-plying on the 37 years old Sealdah Flyover (Vidyapati Setu), after the survey of the bridge-advisory committee officers in 2019 and thus tram-plying along the Surya Sen Street-Nonapukur, Purabi Cinema-Sealdah and Moulali-Subodh Chandra Mallik Square stretches has also been stopped.
 State Government also decided to shut down tram-plying on Belgachia Bridge permanently due to the excessive load on the bridge.
-In a press conference held in December 2023, the mayor Firhad Hakim has stated his intent to close down all the tram routes in the city except Route 36, which would be run as a truncated heritage line till Victoria Memorial.
-This work was started around September 2024, but after High Court declined this work on 14 January, 2025 that work get stopped and removed all wires on very next day.
-On 2 February, 2025 tramcar number 252-1 successfully turn into bidirectional tram for heritage line.
-But after canceling of heritage line, it will give normal service later.
+In December 2023, the mayor Firhad Hakim stated his intention to close down all the tram routes in the city except Route 36, which would be run as a truncated heritage line till Racecourse.
+Work comemenced September 2024, but was halted after a Calcutta High Court ruling on 14 January 2025.